-In 2009, after serving on the board of directors for eight years, Liz moved into a staff position and managed the 19-home Neighborhood Stabilization Program.
-During her tenure as a board member, she served as President, Secretary, Public Relations Team Chair, Habitat Way Coordinator, and member of the ReStore startup team.
+In 2009, after serving on the Habitat Board of Directors for eight years, Liz moved into a staff position and managed the 19-home Neighborhood Stabilization Program.
+During her tenure as a board member, she served as President, Secretary, Public Relations Team Chair, Habitat Way Coordinator, and member of the ReStore Start-up Team.
 Liz and her husband Bill have lived in Temecula for 16 years.
-They started as Habitat volunteers in 2000 and were inspired and touched after meeting and working alongside the 6th Street Habitat families.
+They started as Habitat volunteers in 2000 and were inspired and touched after meeting and working alongside the 6th Street Habitat Families.
 Habitat became Liz’s passion that first day – a passion that has continued on to today.
 In addition to her work with Habitat, Liz was active in the community as a Master Gardener, Master Composter, and as a helper in her grandchildren’s classrooms.
 Bill and Liz’s blended family consists of three children and six grandchildren.
 Prior to retiring in Temecula, Liz worked for over 30 years in various business administration positions, in both managerial and individual contributor roles.

 As a Los Angeles area native, Dawn moved to Temecula in 1994.
-Since then she has worked over 23-years with non-profit organizations in the Temecula Valley.
+Since then she has worked for over 24-years with non-profit organizations in the Temecula Valley.
 Her background includes accounting and business management.
-Dawn started work with Habitat Inland Valley in 2011 as a part time bookkeeper and has taken on more responsibilities as time has passed and now also handles most affairs in Human Resources.
+Dawn started work with Habitat Inland Valley in 2011 as a part-time bookkeeper and has taken on more responsibilities as time has passed and is now our Director of Human Resources.
 In her spare time she enjoys spending time with her family of four and has a deep love for all-things football.

-Dan started out as a Habitat Inland Valley Restore Volunteer in 2009.
-He was soon after employed to build and implement the online sales program at Habitat, which he did successfully for 6 years before being hired as Director of Restores.
-Dan has a BS degree in Ornamental Horticulture from Cal Poly San Luis Obispo with a concentration in Landscape Design and had been self employed for 22 years before retiring in 2005.
+Dan started out as a Habitat Inland Valley ReStore Volunteer in 2009.
+He was soon employed to build and implement the online sales program at Habitat, which he did successfully for six years before being hired as Director of ReStores.
+Dan has a BS degree in Ornamental Horticulture from Cal Poly San Luis Obispo with a concentration in Landscape Design and had been self-employed for 22 years before retiring in 2005.
 He has lived in Temecula since 1988 with his spouse Melissa and children, Kristin and Kyle.
 In his spare time, Dan enjoys spending time with his family and working on home improvement projects.